 You must enroll in the benefit plans within 60 days from your date of hire.
 After 60 days you may only enroll during the open enrollment period.
 The plan year is January 1 to December 31, so after the initial 60 days of employment, your coverage would not begin until January 1.
 It is recommended that you enroll within your first week of employment.
-Enrollment forms are available from your departmental benefits coordinator or at the University Human Resources web site ( uhr.umd.edu ) by going to “Forms” and clicking on the Benefits dropdown box.
+Enrollment forms are available from your departmental benefits coordinator or here.

-If you or your dependents require coverage from your date of hire, you may request a retroactive adjustment within the first 60 days of your employment.
-A retroactive adjustment is the direct payment of premiums to the State of Maryland that would be owed from your date if hire to the beginning of the actual effective date that is determined by your first payroll deduction.
-The amount owed for the adjustment is calculated by the University Human Resources (UHR) Office of Employee Benefits.
-You may call extension 55654 (301-405-5654) for assistance with this process.
+A retroactive adjustment is the direct payment of premiums to the State of Maryland that would be owed from your first payroll deduction to the actual effective date that your coverage begins.
+The amount owed for the adjustment is calculated by the State of Maryland Employee Benefits Division and you will be billed by them for the retroactive amount.

 You will receive your insurance cards in 7 to 10 business days from your first deduction.

 The vision plan is incorporated as part of each medical plan.
 Participating service providers may file your claim directly with the plan.
 If the service provider cannot file the claim directly, you can file the claim by completing a form obtained from your specific vendor via their web site or by calling their customer service line.
 The vendor’s web sites may also be accessed through the benefits page of the University Human Resources web site.